auriq/essentia_docs/source/reference/manpages/aq_cat.rst

   If the data come from stdin, set ``File`` to '-' (a single dash).
   Optional ``AtrLst`` is described under `Input File Attributes`_.
   If this option is not given, stdin is assumed.
+  Note that the input files are generally *streams*, as described under `Description`_.

   Example:

    ::

-    $ aq_ord ... -f,+1l,eok file1 -f file2 ...
+    $ aq_cat ... -f,+1l stream_1 -f stream_2 ...

-  * File1 and file2 can have different attributes.
+  * Skip the first line from stream_1, but keep the entire stream_2.

 .. _`-d`:

 ``-d ColSpec [ColSpec ...]``
-  Define the columns in the input records from all the `-f`_ specs.
+  Optionally define the columns in the input records from all the `-f`_ specs.
-  Only needed in `Parsed sort mode`_.
   ``ColSpec`` has the form ``Type[,AtrLst]:ColName``.
   Up to 2048 ``ColSpec`` can be defined (excluding ``X`` type columns).
   Supported ``Types`` are: